Evalenc6/Free-Game-Generator-Extra/README.md

 ## Summary

-**Free Game Generator Extra** is an android app that **App that displays free games of the users choosing allowing you to select which platform and game type you would like to find!**
+**Free Game Generator Extra** is an android app that **App that displays free games of the users choosing allowing you to select which platform and game type you would like to find!
+This is able to be done using the FreeToGame API. **

 If I had to describe this project in three (3) emojis, they would be: :joystick: :jigsaw: :video_game: